qri-io/qri/README.md

 ```shell
 $ go get github.com/qri-io/qri
 ```

+Ignore any errors about `unrecognized import path`, those are expected.

 Alternatively, if you opt to clone the repository using `git`, be sure to clone it to a directory based on your GOPATH.